diezo/ProGPT/README.md

 print(bot.prompt("how are you?"))
 ```

-## ⚡ Rate Limits
+## ⚡ Usage Considerations

-To overcome the free tier's rate limits:
-- Add time gap between prompts
-- Use multiple accounts
+ChatGPT web services may enforce request limits depending on account status and usage patterns.
+Applications should implement appropriate retry logic and rate limiting when necessary.

 ## ❤️ Support Me

 If you're benefitting from my work and wish to support me, please consider visiting this link:

 [<img src="https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-1.svg" width="150"/>](https://buymeacoffee.com/sonii)

-## 👮 Legal
+## 👮 Legal Notice

-This is a third party library and not associated with OpenAI or ChatGPT.
-It's strictly for educational purposes.
-You are liable for all the actions you take.
+This project is an independent third-party library and is not affiliated with or endorsed by OpenAI.

+Users are responsible for ensuring their usage complies with applicable terms of service, policies, and local regulations.